virtualdesktopdevops/adusercreation-php/README.md

 ### Adusercreation webservice configuration
 Configure the LDAPS variables in **config.php**.
 Example in the sample config.php file provided on github.

+In this first release, user is created in the default Active Directory **Users CN**.

 ## How does Adusercreation work ?
 ### How to create an Active Directory account with PHP using LDAPS
 Adusercreation uses Adldap2 PHP library to interact with Active Directory LDAP interface.